Upgrade to remove ads

 3.7 Car Seal

 A device installed on a valve to secure it in a specified position (open or closed).
-When properly installed, the associated valve cannot be operated unless the car seal is physically removed.
+When properly installed, the associated valve cannot be operated unless this is physically removed.

 3.8 Closing Pressure